geobtaa/metadata/docs/resource-lifecycle.md

 4. we manually copy and paste the metadata into a spreadsheet
 5. a combination of one or more of the above

+## 3. Crosswalk

-This step also involves using a crosswalk to convert the metadata into the schema needed for the Geoportal.
+This step involves using a crosswalk to convert the metadata into the schema needed for the Geoportal.
 Our goal is to end up with a spreadsheet containing columns matching our [metadata template](https://z.umn.edu/b1g-template).

 !!! info "Why do we rely on CSV?"